 Enter the suspended research credit allowed for the current year that is attributable to the suspension period for which you are filing this Form 1045.
-See the instructions for line 57 of Form 6765.
-If you have a fiscal year beginning in 1999 that includes more than one suspension period, you must file a separate
+See the instructions for line 58 of Form 6765.
+If your tax year is the calendar year or you have a fiscal year beginning before

-Form 1045 for each suspension period included in that year.
+October 1, 2000, you must file a separate Form 1045 for each suspension period included in that year.